 We rely on third party relationships with studios, content producers and distribution channels to develop and distribute entertainment content.
 For example, eOne relies on third-party content producers and distribution channels to sell and distribute films and television programs.
 Our financial performance may be adversely affected by our relationships with these studios, content producers and distribution channels.
 Some of our content producers are affiliates of major studios that have their own distribution capability in the markets in which we operate, and some of our distribution channels produce their own content or are affiliated with other content producers.
-These third-party content producers and distribution channels may decide, or be required by their respective parent companies, to use their intra-company distribution or content producers and with which we work stop or reduce the amount of work they do with us or otherwise demand less favorable terms to us.
+These third-party content producers and distribution channels may decide, or be required by their respective parent companies, to use their intracompany distribution or content production capabilities rather than contracting with us.
+Our business may be harmed if the studios, content producers and distribution channels with which we work stop or reduce the amount of work they do with us or otherwise demand less favorable terms to us.